T. K. Lahiri

-Tapan Kumar Lahiri is an Indian cardiothoracic surgeon, medical academic and writer from the state of Uttar Pradesh, India.
+Tapan Kumar Lahiri (T. K. Lahiri) is an Indian cardiothoracic surgeon, medical academic and writer from the state of Uttar Pradesh, India.
 He is a former professor at the Department of Cardiothoracic Surgery of the Institute of Medical Sciences, Banaras Hindu University.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2016, for his contributions to medicine.

 Biography

+Born in Kolkata, he passed MBBS from Medical College, Kolkata.
+Then has done FRCS in Cardiac surgery in 1969 in England and an M.Ch. in thoracic surgery in 1972.

+Then he started his career as a faculty at the Institute of Medical Sciences, Banaras Hindu University, where he held the posts of a reader, assistant professor, professor and head of the department of cardiothoracic surgery.